KaushalVasava/GeminiAI/README.md

-It is a Gemini AI application where you can get information from text, image and get info. in convertational format.
+It is a Gemini AI application where you can get information from text, image and get info. in a conversational format.

 Download App from apk folder.